mierzynskiwojciech/mierzynskiwojciech.github.io/index.md

 Skills used:

--Data Integration - Data Cleaning - Data Transformation - Data Manipulation - Database Querying in SQL - Data Visualization - Charting and Graphing - Data Exploration -Data Interpretation - Storytelling with Data - Data Presentation - Data Visualization Tools (Tableau) - Data-Driven Decision Making - SQL Aggregate Functions
+-Data Integration -Data Cleaning -Data Transformation -Data Manipulation -Database Querying in SQL -Data Visualization -Charting and Graphing -Data Exploration -Data Interpretation -Storytelling with Data -Data Presentation -Data Visualization Tools (Tableau) -Data-Driven Decision Making -SQL Aggregate Functions

 This is a capstone project for the Google Data Analysis Certificate on Coursera.
 In this project, I am a part of the marketing analysis team, working for the fictional bike-share company Cyclistic.
 The company aims to maximize annual memberships for future success.
 I developed a data-driven marketing strategy by analyzing the usage patterns of annual members and casual riders.
 I aim to present compelling data insights and professional visualizations to convince the Cyclistic executives.